YvonneBeirneFitzGerald/Project-Design-Help-Files-Template/docs/Template - FAQ.md

 - To improve organization, use headers, and group similar questions
 - If adding FAQ focus on useful features, what makes Project Cool, User Questions
 	- To improve organization, use headers, and group similar questions
-- Items to possible include
+- Items to possibly include
 	- FAQ
-	- Cheatsheets
+	- Cheat Sheets
 	- Videos
 	- Forum
 	- Knowledge Base